 Is Pattaya right for you?

-Pattaya has pretty much something for everyone, whether it be partying, enjoying waterparks or watersports, visiting some weird but interesting sites or just relaxing on the beach.
+Pattaya has pretty much something for everyone, whether it be partying, enjoying waterparks and watersports, visiting some weird but interesting sites or just relaxing on the beach.

 However, there is just so much to do and we can’t emphasise that enough!
 If you’re travelling with kids, there’s 2 waterparks and a number of fun museums to keep the kids entertained.
 If you’re in Pattaya to party, that’s exactly what you can do all night long!

-To sum Pattaya up in a sentence, it’s a tourist-tailored and lively city.
+To sum Pattaya up in a sentence, it’s a tourist-tailored, lively city.

 Where to stay in Pattaya